 DriveWorks Xpress is a free, entry level design automation tool that comes in every seat of SOLIDWORKS.
 It allows you to create basic design automation far quicker and easier than using the traditional methods we spoke about above.
 It operates on a master model approach which means you first must develop a robust master model, ideally with zero external references, in-context modeling or equations of any kind.
 The reasoning for this recommendation is that DriveWorks is meant to be the single place to store all your logic in a single location.
 With everything in one place it is not only easier to understand, but easier to simplify with modular rule building techniques.

-The DriveWorks Xpress UI you must work with makes everything you need to do quite organized and easy to setup.
+The DriveWorks Xpress user interface you must work with makes everything you need to do quite organized and easy to setup.
 We capture all the design data we want to drive from our master model, develop a simple user interface for data entry, and then write rules to govern all the design changes.
 DriveWorks Xpress essentially compiles everything you setup into a set of instructions to fire at the SOLIDWORKS API.
 When you run your completed automation, these instructions are executed on the master model to create a set of brand-new parts, assemblies, and drawings with unique part numbers.

 Here is an example of a DriveWorks Xpress project to automate the design of pressure vessels.
 You fill out the simple user interface in the task pane, hit create and watch your automation unfold as all the models are saved.